SHAKES ON THE MOVE

 POTENTIAL TRIGGERS

-This play involves violence, mentions of suicide, and strong language, plus the use of prop knives.
-We can provide an option that does not include prop knives if required; just let us know as we coordinate our tour to your site.
+This play includes themes of violence, murder, death and the supernatural, along with staged combat and the use of prop weapons.
+We can provide an option that does not include prop weapons if required; just let us know as we coordinate our tour to your site.

 CURRICULAR TIE-INs FOR TEACHERS: